milonmaze/privacy-terms-observatory/www.commonsensemedia.org/about-us/our-mission/privacy-policy.md

 C. How We Use Information Collected Via Cookies and Other Technologies

-We use information collected via cookies, web beacons and other technologies as described in our Cookie Policy
+We use information collected via cookies, web beacons and other technologies as described in our Cookie Policy.

 III.
 HOW WE DISCLOSE INFORMATION COLLECTED ON THE SERVICES